galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 > - Need to invent a descriptive approach.
 {:  .tip}

-# Top level categories used in this guide
+## Top level categories used in this guide

 - The project exists in the context of a global open science ecosystem
-- That context is an essential part of any description.
+- That context is an essential part of a complete description.
+- It is assumed that the reader has some experience.
+- Successful projects are complex, and each has particular complexities.
-- Many possible top level divisions for describing those complexities
+- Many possible approaches describing those complexities.
+- Adopt an arbitrary model as a starting point.
 - Three top level categories are related in a simple model:

 ### People + resource inputs = project outputs

-- Interacting high level project components
+Three interacting components summarise the project in a simple way, allowing a logical division for the field guide, to make it easier to break down some of the complexity.

-- Click on the "Details" tabs for more information about these.
+- "Details" tabs below show more information about these.
-- The field guide separates those three components artificially.
+- The field guide separates those three components.
 - The project depends on them all, efficiently working together.
 - Galaxy flourishes, because all these parts govern themselves in an efficient collaboration.